 Potential disadvantages that need to be considered include a limitation of 100 shareholders, all of whom must be U.S. citizens or permanent residents, closer IRS scrutiny due to the fact that payments can be distributed as salaries or dividends, and the fact that certain tax filing mistakes can accidentally terminate S-corporation status.

 Formation of an S-corporation is essentially the same as forming a C-corporation, except that you are required to file the IRS form 2553 within 75 days of company formation.

-Regardless of business structure you choose, Bergstein Flynn and Knowlton PLLC can advise you on the correct procedure for establishing the company and governing it afterwards.
+Regardless of business structure you choose, Bergstein Flynn Knowlton & Pollina PLLC can advise you on the correct procedure for establishing the company and governing it afterwards.
 We would love to help you to make your dreams of business ownership a reality, so call us now.